sordina/learning-llvm/resources/markdown/Algebra.md

 <div class="important">

-The data-type used to represent a `Polynomial` is as follows:
+The data-types used to represent a `Polynomial` are as follows:

 ~~~{ data-language=haskell data-filter=./resources/scripts/check.sh }
 data Constant   = C Int             deriving (Show, Eq)